-My name is Ms. Betancourt and this is my first year at La Joya Early College High School.
-I am currently teaching the AVID elective courses (Levels 1-3), as well as Education 1301.
+My name is Ms. Betancourt and this is my second year at La Joya Early College High School.
+I am currently teaching the AVID elective courses (Levels 1 and 2), as well as Education 1301 and 2301.
 Previous to this position, I was an elementary teacher for two years and concentrated mostly on reading and math.I graduated from the University of Texas Pan American (last graduating class before the switch!) with a bachelor in English.
-I also hold a masters in Educational leadership, and in the future I hope to optain my principal certification.
+I also hold a masters in Educational leadership, and in the future I hope to obtain my principal certification.

 AVID stands for Advancement Via Individual Determination, therefore, encouraging students to be life long learners is essential.
 The AVID elective course prepares students for their classes by teaching them different study methods, demonstrating new approaches to note taking, and by offering tutoring during classes.
 The AVID elective will help students become organized and moitvated individuals and will prepare them for college throughout the school year with various hands on activities.
 In the AVID elective class, students receive the additional academic, social, and emotional support that will help them succeed in their school’s most rigorous courses.